-Fig. 40 - Disconnect Switch and Unit
+Fig. 34 - Disconnect Switch and Unit

-UNITS WITHOUT FACTORY-INSTALLED NON-FUSED DISCONNECT OR HACR
+UNITS WITHOUT FACTORY-INSTALLED NON-FUSED DISCONNECT

-When installing units, provide a disconnect switch of adequate size per NEC (National Electrical Code).
+When installing units, provide a disconnect switch per NEC (National Electrical Code) of adequate size.
 Disconnect sizing data is provided on the unit informative plate.
 Locate on unit cabinet or within sight of the unit per national or local codes.
 Do not cover unit informative plate if mounting the disconnect on the unit cabinet.

-UNITS WITH FACTORY-INSTALLED NON-FUSED DISCONNECT OR HACR
+UNITS WITH FACTORY-INSTALLED NON-FUSED DISCONNECT

-The factory-installed option non-fused disconnect switch (NFD) or HACR is located in the main control box.
-The manual switch handle and shaft are shipped in the control box and must be mounted on the corner post adjacent to the control box (see Fig. 41 or 42).
+The factory-installed option non-fused disconnect switch (NFD) is located in the main control box.
+The manual switch handle and shaft are shipped in the control box and must be mounted on the corner post adjacent to the control box (see Fig. 35).
 Note that the tape covering the hole for the shaft in the corner post must be removed prior to handle and shaft installation.